Data-Preference

 • Mechanical and Chemical Recycling

-• Digitalisation, Monitoring & Resource Management
+• Digitalization, Monitoring & Resource Management

-Preliminary programme
+Preliminary Program

-Tuesday, 05.05.2026Guided trade fair tour (Part 1); participation in the trade fair supporting programme; B2B meetings
+Tuesday, 05.05.2026Guided Trade Fair Tour (Part 2); Visit to the trade fair’s supporting program; B2B meetings

 Publications